 Some dismiss the double-hinged model as being amateurish.
 This is because the second hinge is supposedly a “backup” for people too unpracticed to generate enough torque to extract the cork on the first go.
 Servers, meanwhile, are more concerned about avoiding carpal tunnel syndrome.

-It’s such a simple, elegant design that you’ll inevitably find a series of very similar models, each with nearly identical functionality.
+Both the single and double-hinged models are simple and efficient in design that you’ll inevitably find a series of very similar models, each with nearly identical functionality.
 The search for the “perfect” wine key is, to some extent, a nitpicky endeavor.
 It’s largely a matter of personal preference.

 Add-ons and extras